 TAIWAN AND CHILD ABDUCTION

-The U.S State Department has issued a specific warning to parents concerning Taiwan that:
+The U.S State Department has stated in its most recent report to Congress on international child abduction issued a specific warning to parents concerning Taiwan that:

-The danger is greatly exacerbated when the abducting parent is a Taiwanese mother.
-In Taiwan custody is invariably given to a mother.
-The U.S. State Department reports that "in Taiwan, parents who are legally married share the custody of their children.
+It should also be noted that the challenges that arise from child visits to Taiwan are exacerbated when the abducting parent is a Taiwanese mother.
+In Taiwan, custody is invariably given to a mother.
+The U.S. State Department has reported that "in Taiwan, parents who are legally married share the custody of their children.
 If they are not married, by law the custody is granted to the mother unless there are known facts of inappropriate behavior, mental or social problems."